zrfox/City_Weather_Microservice_Webapp/README.md

 Below are instructions on how to run the development build.

 __Add OpenWeather API Key__
-1. Acquire and OpenWeather API key and assign the key value to the OPEN_WEATHER_API_KEY environment variable in .env.example.
+1. Acquire an OpenWeather API key and assign the key value to the OPEN_WEATHER_API_KEY environment variable in ./Back_End/env.example.
 2. Change file name from .env.example to .env

 NOTE: